m0saan/matrix/README.md

 ## Implementation

 This project is implemented using [Rust](https://www.rust-lang.org/), a systems programming language known for its performance and safety features.

+## Documentation

+You can find the documentation for this project [docs](https://docs.rs/mini-matrix/0.1.4/mini_matrix/index.html).

 ---